The evidence is building!

 - Cushion research should study deformation at the ischium, coccyx, and trochanter.

-Read the entire study in the Journal of Tissue Viability.
+Read an abstract from the study in the Journal of Tissue Viability.

 Off-loading provides best case reduction in tissue deformation

 First reported use of MRI to document the comparative capabilities of two cushions and the resultant tissue compression and ulceration risk.

 - Comparison of tissue distortion on offloading cushions versus air cell cushions.

 - Offloading cushion reduces compression at ischial tuberosities; no increase in compression inferior to acetabulum.